AiGaA/js-project-calculator/README.md

 # js-project-calculator
- Calculator project for JavaScript course
+ Calculator project for JavaScript course, the calculator can be found here: https://aigaa.github.io/js-project-calculator/